shashankg7/Deep-Learning-for-NLP-Resources/README.md

 # Deep-Learning-for-NLP-Resources
 List of resources to get started with Deep Learning for NLP.
-Listing resources which I found useful while learning the subject.
+Listing resources which I found useful while learning the subject (I'll update it incrementally)

 1. https://www.youtube.com/playlist?list=PL6Xpj9I5qXYEcOhn7TqghAJ6NAPrNmUBH : This lecture series has very 	 	good introduction to Neural Network and Deep Learning.